-This article was featured in Issue 5 of Orbit TRC Magazine, Global Relay’s exclusive publication focusing on Technology, Risk, and Compliance.
+This article was featured in Issue 5 of GRIP Magazine, Global Relay’s exclusive publication focusing on Technology, Risk, and Compliance.

 The pandemic and consequential widespread adoption of remote work have forced financial institutions to reconsider where their operational risks lie.
 Electronic-voice communication across a range of sources and devices, as opposed to in-person meetings, has become the norm.
 This has led to a substantial increase in the volume of voice data that firms have to monitor.

 The traditional approach of randomly picking a voice file and listening to it has become ineffective, so transcription models have become an important component in identifying risk arising from audio communications (aComms), because it is much more efficient to auto-monitor and surveil terabytes of text than voice.